• Skip to primary navigation

 Ingredients

-• 5 cups thinly sliced cucumbers - about 3 English cucumbers or 4-5 regular cucumbers peeled or not - your choice
+• 5 cups thinly sliced cucumbers - 3 or 4 English cucumbers OR 4-5 regular cucumbers; peeled, unpeeled or partially peeled - your choice

-• 1 large onion thinly sliced - I like to use sweet onions
+• 1 large onion - thinly sliced - I recommend sweet onions

 • 1 ½ cups sugar